Aigachu/Lavenza/templates/installation/README.md

 Configurations for your bots will be done in this directory.

-The guide below assumes that you already read and went through the **README found at the root of this repository**!
+The guide below assumes that you already read and went through the [**README found at the root of the Lavenza Repository**](https://github.com/Aigachu/Lavenza)!
 Give that a look if you haven't.

 ## Quickstart After Provisioning
 If you went through things normally, you should be here **after** having done the `lavenza provision` command.